Ray Bradbury: Writing

 Bradbury attributed his lifelong habit of writing every day to two incidents.
 The first, when he was three years old, was his mother's taking him to see Lon Chaney in the 1923 silent film The Hunchback of Notre Dame.
-The second occurred in 1932, when a carnival entertainer, one Mr. Electrico, touched the young man on the nose with an electrified sword, made his hair stand on end, and shouted, "Live forever!"
-Bradbury remarked, "I felt that something strange and wonderful had happened to me because of my encounter with Mr. Electrico ... [he] gave me a future ...
+The second occurred in 1932, when a carnival entertainer, one Mr. Electrico, knighted the young man with an electrified sword and intoned: "Live forever!"
+Bradbury remarked: "I felt that something strange and wonderful had happened to me because of my encounter with Mr. Electrico ... [he] gave me a future ...
 I began to write, full-time.
 I have written every single day of my life since that day 69 years ago."
 At that age, Bradbury first started to do magic, which was his first great love.
 He said that had he not discovered writing, he would have become a magician.

-Bradbury claimed a wide variety of influences, and described discussions he might have with his favorite poets and writers Robert Frost, William Shakespeare, John Steinbeck, Aldous Huxley, and Thomas Wolfe.
-From Steinbeck, he said he learned "how to write objectively and yet insert all of the insights without too much extra comment".
-He studied Eudora Welty for her "remarkable ability to give you atmosphere, character, and motion in a single line".
-Bradbury's favorite writers growing up included Katherine Anne Porter, Edith Wharton and Jessamyn West.
+Bradbury claimed a wide variety of influences, and described discussions he might have had with his favorite writers, among them Robert Frost, William Shakespeare, John Steinbeck, Aldous Huxley, and Thomas Wolfe.
+From Steinbeck, he learned "how to write objectively and yet insert all of the insights without too much extra comment."
+He studied Eudora Welty for her "remarkable ability to give you atmosphere, character, and motion in a single line."

-Bradbury was once described as a "Midwest surrealist" and is often labeled a science-fiction writer, which he described as "the art of the possible."
-He resisted that categorization, however:
+Bradbury was once described as a "Midwest surrealist" and is often labeled a science-fiction writer.
+He resisted that categorization, however, defining science fiction as "the art of the possible."